Medellin Travel Guide

 Generally speaking, it is more cost-effective and efficient to travel from larger international airports, such as LAX.
 There are many airlines that service Medellin from the U.S.: Copa Airlines, Spirit Airlines, American Airlines, Delta Airlines, Avianca, LAN, AeroMexico, and more.
 All are tested and generally offer decent options for getting to Medellin.
 Direct or 1-stop flights should be available from the larger international airports in the U.S.

 If you are flying from Miami (MIA), there are plenty of direct flights into MDE as this is a popular route for Colombians and Colombian-Americans.
-If you are flying from New York, most flights tend to connect through BOG, MIA or Houston (IAH).
-So, you’ll need to choose your lesser of evils.
+Looking for flights from New York?
+If you are flying from New York, most flights tend to connect through BOG, MIA, or Houston (IAH).
+Expedia, Kayak, or Priceline are a few of many options.

 Travel Insurance